mcneel/developer.rhino3d.com/content/en/guides/eto/your-first-ui/_index.md

 </br>

 # Putting it all together
-Below I've compiled all the code, and even added a few extra little bits to make the UI a bit nicer, they're not strictly necessary, but they should make it a touch nicer.
+Below is all of the code with a few extra bits to make the UI a bit nicer, they're not strictly necessary, but they should make it easier to edit, work with, and extend.

 </br>